apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/solutions/handling_migrations.md

 module.exports = new ASINTracker();
 ```

-There are multiple techniques for storing data in memory; however, this is the most modular way, as all state-persistence and modification logic will be held in this file.
+Multiple techniques exist for storing data in memory; however, this is the most modular way, as all state-persistence and modification logic will be held in this file.

 Here is our updated **routes.js** file which is now utilizing this utility class to track the number of offers for each product ASIN: